 KETB is still working towards the development of common assessment procedures that will apply across both FE and training.
 QA procedures for assessment (currently in pilot phase):

 Approval of course results takes place at local Results Approval Panel meetings for ratification of the FET Quality Council.
 The QA Unit reviews course feedback from learners which will be presented to the Quality Assurance Governance Board and the FET Quality Council.
 As previously stated, courses under the VTOS and Youthreach funding strand complete a formal self-evaluation under the National Internal Centre Evaluation (ICE) process, which incorporates a more systematic course review and recording of learner feedback.

-The National Commis Chef Apprenticeship and the Wind Turbine Maintenance Technician Apprenticeship Programmes operates under the assessment procedure established under the Quality Assurance Procedures for new Apprenticeship Programmes.
+The National Commis Chef Apprenticeship and the Wind Turbine Maintenance Technician Apprenticeship Programmes operate under the assessment procedure established under the Quality Assurance Procedures for new Apprenticeship Programmes.
 Kerry ETB is finalising new assessment procedures for Further Education and Training (excluding new Apprenticeship Programmes), drawing from development work undertaken with partner ETB’s through ETBI.
 Consultation is underway on the assessment process (specifically how best to implement new procedures for FET) – with a view to new assessment procedures operating across all centres from September 2019.

 It is the intention of Kerry ETB to operate and maintain a consistent approach to assessment across all centres, and all courses.
 New assessment instruments will be externally authenticated and approved by the Programme Governance Board.
 The standardisation of assessment instruments and peer review will have an important role to play in establishing such consistency of approach across the service:

 - Specific criteria will be set for each validated programme and particular assessment instruments associated with each programme developed